eclipse-iceoryx/iceoryx/doc/website/advanced/best-practice-for-testing.md

 Just using an `EXPECT_*` for the check is not sufficient since the potential `nullptr` will be dereferenced later on and will crash the application.
 The same applies to other potential dangerous operations, like accessing the value of an `cxx::optional` or `cxx::expected` or an out of bounds access of an `cxx::vector`.

-Last but not least, apply the **DRY** principle (don't repeat yourself) and use typed and parameterized test to check multiple implementations and variations without repeating much code.
+Last but not least, apply the **DRY** principle (don't repeat yourself) and use typed and parameterized tests to check multiple implementations and variations without repeating much code.

 # Practical Example